 Eel is also a ray-finned fish with around 800 species.
 The popular freshwater eels are European eels (prominent in European and American dishes) and Japanese eels (which are also well-loved in other Asian cuisines like Korea, China, and more).

 You can enjoy them as cooked dishes or in smoked form.
-But keep in mind that eel’s blood is poisonous.
-And never consume raw eel for your safety.
+But keep in mind that eel’s blood is poisonous, so never consume raw eel for your safety.

 The Overview Of 10 Popular Shellfish As Food

 Shellfish can be saltwater or freshwater species that either come in a shell or without it.
 They are also a remarkable food source for humans.
-But they are one of the most common allergens, so ensure you are not allergic to any of them before consuming them.
+But shellfish is also one of the most common allergens, so ensure you are not allergic to any of them before consuming them.

 Here are 2 big groups in the shellfish category, which are Mollusca and Crustaceans, with some famous examples.